Essentials for good health

 More about this is to come.

 The hulls of grains and legumes contain phytic acid which effectively binds minerals and trace elements and makes them inaccessible to the body.
-This is the reason for the old wisdom of fermenting grains and of soaking legumes because these procedures reduce or eliminate phytic acid content.
+This is a reason for the old wisdom of fermenting grains and of soaking legumes because these procedures reduce or eliminate phytic acid content.

 Considering the great importance of Trace elements for the health it is really worthwhile to take great care to avoid phytic acid along with these vital nutrients.
-I believe the craze among many vegetarians for full-corn in every meal can backfire and cause many health problems due to deficiency of important minerals and trace elements.
+I believe the craze among many vegetarians for wholemeal items in every meal can backfire and cause many health problems due to deficiency of important minerals and trace elements.

 Conclusion about nutrient deficiencies